ddsediri/ddsediri.github.io/_pages/about.md

 ---

 I was formally trained as a physicist with a Master of Science degree from the **University of Melbourne** and a Bachelor of Science in Physics with minors in Mathematics and Computer Science from **Hardin-Simmons University**, Abilene, TX.
 In 2020, I completed a Master of Information Technology from **Swinburne University**, Melbourne and I am currently working towards a PhD in Information Technology at **Deakin University**, Geelong.

+My PhD work is on computer vision.
+More specifically, I work on applications of deep learning to point cloud processing but I am also interested in the intersection between language and vision.
+In another time, and another life, I looked at physical problems in complex systems.